Nesvilab/FragPipe/docs/tutorial_transfer_learning.md

 - Keep decoys: **ON**

 **Settings for rescoring and second transfer learning and prediction (step 2)**
+- DIA Pseudo MS2 OFF (if DIA-Umpire or diaTracer were used)
 - MSFragger: OFF
 - Validation: ON
 - Spec Lib: ON
 - Transfer Learning: ON
+  - Peptides to predict: Whole FASTA or MSFragger search results

 ---